Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs: Discussion, limitations, and future work

 \subsection{Discussion}

-\textbf{Only DReST agents are \textsc{neutral}.} In both the deep RL and LLM settings, default agents consistently record a test \textsc{neutrality} of 0.00.
-In each environment, these agents choose a particular trajectory-length with probability extremely close to 1.
-Given our behavioral definition of `preference,' default agents thus learn preferences between different-length trajectories.
+\textbf{Only DReST agents are \textsc{neutral}.} Both the default deep RL agents and the baseline LLM agents consistently record a test \textsc{neutrality} at or near 0 (Qwen) or well below the 1-bit maximum (Llama).
+In each environment, these agents choose a particular trajectory-length with high probability.
+Given our behavioral definition of `preference,' default agents thus learn -- and baseline agents have -- preferences between different-length trajectories.
 More advanced agents with such preferences might resist or seek shutdown \parencite[section 8]{thornley_shutdown_2024}.

-By contrast, DReST agents record a high test \textsc{neutrality} in both the deep RL and LLM settings (0.747 for PPO, 0.769 for A2C, and 0.962 for RLOO), choosing stochastically between trajectory-lengths in each environment.
+By contrast, DReST agents record a high test \textsc{neutrality} in both the deep RL and LLM settings (0.747 for PPO, 0.769 for A2C, 0.998 for Qwen, and 0.999 for Llama), choosing stochastically between trajectory-lengths in each environment.
 That implies a lack of preference between different-length trajectories, in accordance with POST.
-And as noted by \textcite{thornley_shutdownable_2025}, POST -- in conjunction with some other simple conditions -- implies Neutrality+ in stochastic environments, which says in rough that the agent maximizes expected utility, taking the probability distribution over trajectory-lengths as fixed.
-Agents satisfying Neutrality+ thus act like expected utility maximizers that are certain that they cannot affect the probability distribution over trajectory-lengths. \textcite{thornley_shutdownable_2025} argues that Neutrality+ keeps agents shutdownable and allows them to be useful.